dask/dask-blog/_posts/2023-X-X-from-map.md

 2  1  z      5
 ```

-Although the same output can be achieved using the conventional `dd.from_delayed` strategy, using `from_map` is likely to improve the available opportunities for task-graph optimization within Dask.
+Although the same output can be achieved using the conventional `dd.from_delayed` strategy, using `from_map` will improve the available opportunities for task-graph optimization within Dask.

 ## Performance considerations: Specifying `meta` and `divisions`

 Although `func` and `iterable` are the only _required_ arguments to `from_map`, one can significantly improve the overall performance of a workflow by specifying optional arguments like `meta` and `divisions`.

-Due to the lazy nature of Dask-DataFrame, each collection is required to carry around a schema (column name and dtype information) in the form of an empty Pandas (or cuDF) object.
+Due to the lazy nature of Dask DataFrame, each collection is required to carry around a schema (column name and dtype information) in the form of an empty Pandas (or cuDF) object.
 If `meta` is not directly provided to the `from_map` function, the schema will need to be populated by eagerly materializing the first partition, which can increase the apparent latency of the `from_map` API call itself.
 For this reason, it is always recommended to specify an explicit `meta` argument if the expected column names and dtypes are known a priori.

 While passing in a `meta` argument is likely to reduce the`from_map` API call latency, passing in a `divisions` argument makes it possible to reduce the end-to-end compute time.
 This is because, by specifying `divisions`, we are allowing Dask DataFrame to track useful per-partition min/max statistics.
 Therefore, if the overall workflow involves grouping or joining on the index, Dask can avoid the need to perform unnecessary shuffling operations.

 ## Using `from_map` to implement a custom API

-Although it is currently difficult to automatically extract division information from the metadata of an arbitrary Feather dataset, `from_map` makes it relatively easy to implement your own highly-functional `read_feather` API using PyArrow.
+Although it is currently difficult to automatically extract division information from the metadata of an arbitrary Feather dataset, `from_map` makes it relatively easy to implement your own highly-functional `read_feather` API using [PyArrow](https://arrow.apache.org/docs/python/index.html).
 For example, the following code is all that one needs to enable lazy Feather IO with both column projection and index selection:

 ```python
 def from_arrow(table):